neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

     Given the above parameters, the training portion of this workflow should take 3 hours to execute, including the time it takes to produce training chips from the polygons and imagery.

-4. Now we will instantiate the deploy_cnn_classifier task with required inputs and set the *model* input as the output of train_task.
-The task can classify approximately 250,000 polygons per hour.
+4. Create a deploy_task object with the required inputs, and set the *model* input as the output of train_task.

     ```python
     deploy_task = gbdx.Task('deploy_cnn_classifier')